 While these are all positive developments, we know this is only the beginning of our work.
 That’s why in June 2020, our Board of Directors voted to establish a board-level task force that will help clearly define our goals for diversity, equity and inclusion.
 Our president and our CEO will actively participate in this group as it develops an action plan to present to the board in January 2021.
 We believe this plan will help us better support a diverse membership reflective of our entire profession.
 We are also establishing a staff team to address these issues internally.

 As our efforts get underway, we will reach out to our colleagues in safety organizations as well as our partners, sponsors and supporters to join us in this effort as we learn, exchange insights and share experiences that will lead to a stronger ASSP and a more impactful profession.

 Our task force will guide the development of a recommended strategy and action plan to help ASSP better support a diverse membership reflective of the occupational safety and health (OSH) profession.
-Please indicate your interest by completing our form.
-Contact our communities team with any questions.
+The application process for the task force is now closed.
+Thanks to everyone who applied.
+If you have any questions, please contact our communities team.

 Download the position description

 Engage in Our Common Interest Groups

 Our common interest group member communities provide an accessible, virtual and diverse network of peers brought together by shared experiences, to become better safety professionals and promote inclusive safety cultures.
 These communities represent OSH professionals from different age groups, ethnic backgrounds and genders and facilitate their collaboration with one another, encourage their interest in the OSH profession, and promote their success and recognition within the industry.